-All good things come to an end, and this is especially true of your IT hardware; your routers/firewalls, servers, and storage.
-It’s best to treat the decommissioning of this equipment as an ongoing process, and approach it with as much planning as possible.
-Remember your hardware goes through four main phases in its life span.
-For the purposes of this discussion, we’ll look at the fourth and final phase: End of Life (EOL).
-At this point, the manufacturer no longer sells or updates or supports the hardware.
-When your equipment has reached this stage, the question becomes how do you decommission older equipment and safely remove it to be destroyed or recycled?
+All good things come to an end, and this is especially true of your IT hardware.
+It’s best to treat the decommissioning of this equipment as an ongoing process and approach it with as much planning as possible.
+At the End of Life (EOL) stage, the manufacturer no longer sells, updates or supports the hardware.
+Then, the question becomes how you decommission older equipment and safely remove it to be destroyed or recycled.

 Disposing your IT equipment is complex.
 In fact, it can take more time to decommission it than deploying it– if you are doing it correctly.
 It requires the same inter-departmental communication as it did when you were purchasing it and deploying it.

-- Deploying the new hardware was like working with a blank slate.
-Now that you are decommissioning it, the slate is far from blank.
-First, ensure successful migration of all data to another platform.
-Second, you must incorporate security protocols to ensure that all confidential company data is removed and remains protected, even long after your IT equipment has left your company’s premises.
+- Ensure successful migration of all data to another platform.
+Incorporate security protocols to ensure that all confidential company data is removed and remains protected, even long after your IT equipment has left your company’s premises.
 Basically, assets must be scrubbed.

 At Summit, we buy and sell a wide variety of used products such as networking equipment, storage devices and servers.
-We will pick up your surplus or off-lease hardware and bring it to our facility.
-After we audit and test it we will send you a detailed inventory report.
+We pick up your surplus or off-lease hardware and bring it to our facility.
+After we audit and test it, we send you a detailed inventory report.
 Then we will send you a check or credit your account for future purposes.
-If you want to consign, the equipment will be remarketed for top dollar.
-Each month, Summit will send you a “sales out” report explaining in detail how much each piece of inventory sold for.
-You then get a monthly check for your percentage of the sale of any items sold.
+If you want to consign, the equipment will be re-marketed for top dollar.